2ndSightLab/aws-scripts/README.md

 __Functions__

+* A folder named /functions in the root of this repository contains bash functions used by these scripts.
-* There can be (if needed) a functions folder within each script folder
+* If a script uses funcitons, a /functions folder exists within the folder for that script.
-* The functions folder contains files that contain bash functions.
-* Each file in the functions folder matches the function name plus a .sh extension.
-* Each function nname is lower case with words separated by an underscore: _
+* Each function name is lower case with words separated by an underscore: _
-* Whenever a function is created it is copied to a functions folder in the root directory.
+* Any duplicated code is moved to a function and stored in the functions folder associated with the script and the script is adjsuted to call the function.
-* Before writing new code check to see if a function exists that can be used insted.
+* Before writing code or creating a new function, check to see if there is an existing function that will work in the global functions directory and copy it to the script functions directory by checking the contents of the functions to see what they do.
+* Do not edit functions in the global functions directory unless explicitly directed to do so.
-* If a function must change to work for the existing script, create a new function.
+* If a function must change to work for the existing script, create a new function and do not edit functions in the global functions directory.
-* Any duplicated code is moved to a function and scripts are adjsuted to call the function.
-* Before creating a new function check to see if a function already exists that can perform the neccessary task.
 * A function only performs one task.
 If it contains multiple tasks it is split into multiple functions.
 * All variables in functions are declared with local scope.
+* Check that each argument passed to the function is set when required and is the correct type.
+* If an argument is an AWS value check that it meets the criteria specifed in the AWS documentation.

 __Color__

 * Turn color off on every AWS command with output using:  --color off